SonnyBurnett/codechallenge/README.md

 ## Tests

 The tests where executed with PyCharm:
   * Configure the configuration by adding a Python Test > Unittests by target module name for the test_eproblem##.py you want to test.
+  * Last test line of the test include the solution of the Euler problem assignment as method test_sol## where ## indicates the project Euler ID number, with the correct found answer.

 ## Contributing